Quick Relief. Trusted Local Care.

 - Condition of the crown:

-If it’s chipped, worn, or damaged, it may no longer fit securely and protect the tooth. - Health of the underlying tooth:
+If it’s chipped, worn, or damaged, it may no longer fit comfortably or offer enough support. - Health of the underlying tooth:

-If the tooth has shifted, fractured, or developed decay, a new crown may be required. - Fit and bite alignment:
+If the tooth has shifted, fractured, or developed decay, a new crown may be a suitable option. - Fit and bite alignment:

 Even a small change in your bite can affect how the crown sits.
-Your dentist will check whether it can still function comfortably and safely.
+Your dentist will check whether it may still function comfortably and safely.

-If you’ve experienced a lost dental crown in Bunbury, our team at Eversmile Dental can assess whether the original crown is still suitable for use or recommend other options if needed.
+If you’ve experienced a lost dental crown in Bunbury, our team at Eversmile Dental can examine the tooth and outline the treatment options appropriate for your situation.

 Do all fillings eventually need to be replaced?

-Yes, most fillings will need to be replaced or restored at some point.
+Yes, fillings may require replacement over time depending on their condition and general wear.
 Over time, chewing forces, changes in bite, and wear from daily use can weaken the bond between the filling and the tooth.

 Common reasons fillings may need replacing: